Did deodorant stains ruin your favorite shirt? Use our tips to learn how to get deodorant stains out of clothes and

-The best method for removing deodorant stains will depend on the color of the shirt, the material, the color of the stain, and other factors.
-Before you try any of these cleaning solutions, be aware that your shirt may not survive the process.
-So, proceed with caution and carefully read the care instructions on your clothes before you get started.
+Getting deodorant stains out of shirts and other clothing requires different methods depending on the color of the clothes, the material, the color of the stain, and more.
+Before you try any of these cleaning solutions, be aware that different methods will have varying effects on your clothing.
+Proceed with caution, and carefully read the care instructions on your clothes before you get started.

 This easy solution works best for those fresh white deodorant stains, such as on black clothing, that you notice just as you’re walking out the door.
 To get rid of them, take a clean part of the inside of your shirt and rub it against the deodorant stain.
 This solution sounds too simple to be true, but it works for many fabrics.
 Try both an up-and-down motion and a circular motion.
 After rubbing the deodorant stain, wash the garment as you normally would with a gentle detergent.